 Variations

-- Cherry Tomatoes - Scatter halved cherry tomatoes over the zucchini along with the olives after broiling.
+- Cherry Tomatoes - Scatter halved cherry tomatoes over the zucchini along with the olives after broiling or serve it with the Tomato Confit.

-- Swap Cheeses - Use crumbled feta or goat cheese instead of mozzarella for a tangy, Mediterranean twist.
+- Swap Cheeses - Use crumbled feta or goat cheese instead of mozzarella for a tangy, Mediterranean twist like the Marinated Feta.

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: